Table of contents

 However, if the program tries to access that portion again after freeing it, undefined behavior occurs, as the memory may have already been reallocated or contain other data.

-This anomaly becomes dangerous when an attacker manages to exploit the free vulnerability to manipulate stored data or inject malicious code.
+This anomaly becomes dangerous when an attacker manages to exploit the free vulnerability.

 In such cases, the use-after-free bug is not merely a management issue but represents a potential gateway for arbitrary code execution and sensitive data theft.